 This module focuses specifically on the creation, development, growth and funding of innovation driven new ventures in healthcare.
 It is designed to build on the learnings from Modules 1 and 2, and to increase confidence in students in new venture evaluation, viewing ventures through the perspectives of their multiple stakeholders, most notably the potential investor.
 Over the course of module 3, each student will identify a new healthcare innovation opportunity to explore and deliver as a venture pitch presentation.

 This course will be delivered online using Blackboard, Trinity's Virtual Learning System.
+This is in line with government guidelines and Trinity directives regarding social distancing.

 Academic Staff / Contributors